codesardine/jak/README.md

  * Is this cross platform?

-  * There are packages for your Linux distro, for Windows and MacOx i tink you have to compile PyGobject.
-I have not tested on the lastest 2 since am only trageting Linux for now, it should work!
+  * There are packages for your Linux distro, for Windows head to [Pygi website](https://wiki.gnome.org/action/show/Projects/PyGObject) and MacOx i tink you have to compile it, instructions [here](https://wiki.gnome.org/action/show/Projects/GTK+/OSX/Building) and [here](https://wiki.gnome.org/Projects/GTK+/OSX/Python).
+I have not tested on the lastest 2 since am only tageting Linux for now!

  * Does it work with PyPy